Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

-Our derivation clarifies exactly how linear attention fails as an associative memory.
-When the keys are zero mean, $\Kbf\transpose\Kbf$ is proportional to the empirical covariance matrix of the keys.
+Our derivation clarifies exactly how linear attention underperforms as an associative memory.
+When the keys are zero mean, $\Kbf_t\transpose\Kbf_t$ is proportional to the empirical covariance matrix of the keys.
 Thus linear attention \emph{is a crude associative memory that ignores the covariance between the dimensions of the key vectors}.
 In fact, it is an optimal linear memory only when $t \leq \dkey$ and the keys are orthonormal $\kbf_i\transpose\kbf_j = \delta_{ij}$.

 From a training stability perspective, the inverse covariance factor helps prevent the output $\ybf_t$ from becoming unbounded.
-We can bound the norm of the output of a least squares layer (\autoref{eqn:ols}) by $\norm{\ybf_t}_2 = \norm{\Vbf\transpose\Kbf(\Kbf\transpose\Kbf)\inverse \qbf_t}_2 \leq \norm{\qbf_t}_2\left(\sum_{i=1}^t\norm{ \vbf_i}_2\norm{\kbf_i}_2\right)/\lambda_{\text{min}}(\Kbf\transpose\Kbf)$ where $\lambda_{\text{min}}(\Kbf\transpose\Kbf)$ is the minimum eigenvalue of $\Kbf\transpose\Kbf$.
+We can bound the norm of the output of a least squares layer (\autoref{eqn:ols}) by

+where $\lambda_{\text{min}}(\Kbf_t\transpose\Kbf_t)$ is the minimum eigenvalue of $\Kbf_t\transpose\Kbf_t$.
 See \autoref{sec:linear-regression-bound} for the derivation.
 When we ignore the covariance matrix, approximating it with the identity, the denominator disappears and the output $\ybf_t$ can grow arbitrarily large with the sequence length, leading to training instability.
 This instability indeed shows up in practice for linear attention, and \citet{Qin2022DevilLinearTransformer} proposed output normalization to stabilize training.
 Our derivation shows that output normalization works by approximately restoring the self-normalizing property of \autoref{eqn:ols} that linear attention loses.

-We will see in \autoref{sec:key-construction} that ignoring the covariance causes linear attention to perform worse at associative recall.
+Regardless of training stability, we will see in \autoref{sec:key-construction} that ignoring the covariance causes linear attention to perform worse at associative recall.